PhosphorW/hexo-theme-academia/README.md

 ## Introduction
 This is a light & simple & responsive theme for academic websites on Hexo, crafted from [academicpages](https://github.com/academicpages/academicpages.github.io) on Jekyll.
 Thanks a lot.

-The theme adopts only `post` and `page` in Hexo to show your informations.
-For an academic page, it's important to be simple and obvious.
+The theme adopts only `post` and `page` in Hexo to show your information.
+For an academic page, it's important to be simple and clear.

 Example page: [phosphorw.github.io](https://phosphorw.github.io/)